3rww/api-docs/content/rainfall-teragon.md

 Request Parameter | Description
 ---|---
 `gauges` | comma-separated list of gauge numbers in the range [1-34].
-Please refer to the maps contained on the website to ﬁnd gauge IDs.
+Please refer to [the map](https://3rww.maps.arcgis.com/apps/View/index.html?appid=882e7844576b4f55ba55dda8646f607e) to ﬁnd gauge IDs.
 `startyear` | numerical quantity in the range [2000-2030] `startmonth` | numerical quantity in the range [1-12] `startday` | numerical quantity in the range [1-31]